Notification of Changes

 Parent PLUS Loan Limits

-Legacy: Parents who previously borrowed for their dependent student prior to July 1, 2026, can borrow Parent PLUS loans for the student for up to 3 years with no limits other than Cost of Attendance.
-Student must maintain concurrent enrollment.
+Legacy: Parents who previously borrowed for their dependent student prior to July 1, 2026, can borrow Parent PLUS loans for the student for up to 3 years or their student's expected time to credential with no limits other than Cost of Attendance.
+Students must maintain concurrent enrollment.
 If they withdraw from a semester or don't attend a semester, they are no longer a legacy student.
+Expected time to credential is based on full-time enrollment.
+If a student is going to school part-time, they could lose legacy status due to this.

 Transferring and Change of Major/Programs